gnaudio/jabra-browser-integration/README.md

 - be a lightweight solution
 - support the platforms: Windows and macOS

+# Bug reports
+If you find any bug or have any suggestion then fill in the form at [Jabra developer support site](https://developer.jabra.com) with below details:

+1. Bug description with steps to reproduce the issue.
+2. Console log after enabling debug mode for this module, see [Debugging and Logging](nodesdk/README.md#debugging-and-logging) section for more.
+3. File logs, see [Debugging and Logging](nodesdk/README.md#debugging-and-logging) section for more.

 ## System requirements

 With current internal implementation of this software package, the following is supported: